 The entirety of the Site is located in Flood Zone 1 (lowest risk of flooding).

-It is considered that given the Site's highly accessible location on a transport corridor and its proximity to Stroud and Stonehouse, that the Site presents an opportunity to achieve a sustainable mixed use development ,whilst respecting landscape, heritage and ecological considerations.
+It is considered the Site's highly accessible location and lack of any overriding physical/environmental constraints presents an opportunity to achieve a sustainable mixed use development, whilst respecting landscape, heritage and ecological considerations.

 CONTENTS